-Despite its low cost of funding, Dexia group's earnings generation capacity continues to decrease as a result of the ongoing disposal of its assets, while the decrease in operating costs remains slower (see Exhibit 5).
-Moreover, the bank incurs high cash collateral posting costs on derivatives and still high regulatory costs.
+Despite its low cost of funding, Dexia group's earnings generation capacity continues to decrease.
+The ongoing disposal of assets reduce its earnings base, while the decrease in operating costs remains slow (see Exhibit 5).
+Moreover, the bank incurs high cash collateral posting on derivatives, which are costly and still high regulatory costs.
 As a result, the group is structurally loss-making.
 Even in the absence of significant loan losses, we expect the group to continue posting further losses over the coming years.